 Memorable Manitobans: Alexander Shirriff Morrison (1880-1955)

-Born at Waddington, New York in 1880, son of physician John Morrison, brother of J. F. Morrison, he moved with his family to Pierson in 1892.
+Born at Waddington, New York on 16 February 1880, son of physician John Francis Morrison (1840-1910) and Anna Markland Shiriff (1849-1912, sister of James Shirriff), brother of John F. Morrison, he moved with his family to Pierson in 1892.
 He studied at Brandon Collegiate and St. John’s College, where he received a BA degree in 1903.
-He taught at the Pilot Mound School and Glenboro High School before taking up legal studies, articling with the firm of Fisher, Wilson and Ewart and being called to the Manitoba Bar in 1907.
+He taught at St. Agathe, Pilot Mound School, and Glenboro High School before taking up legal studies, articling with the firm of Fisher, Wilson and Ewart and being called to the Manitoba Bar in 1907.
 He first practised law in Souris then came to Winnipeg in 1913.
 A member of the firm of Morrison and Stapley, he specialized in the legislation and taxation affecting the grain trade.
 He served as counsel for the North West Grain Dealers Association for many years.
 He was made a King’s Counsel in 1936.

 His articles for the Manitoba Historical Society: